When you hear people talking about Portrane Beach, they’re referring to one of two (whether they know it or not).

 As we mentioned above, you’ve Portrane Beach (a big sandy one with plenty of room!) and Tower Bay Beach (a small stoney beach which goes from shallow to deep very quickly).

 Portrane Beach is the best choice if you want to go swimming, as it gradually deepens and there are not many stones (although the right side is stoney in places).
-Tower Bay is much stonier and gets deep very quickly, so should only be tried by experienced wild swimmers.
+Tower Bay is much stonier and gets deep very quickly, so should only be tried by experienced swimmers.

 5. Father Ted link